dahuatechnologies/dahuatechnologies/README.md

 ---

-**Obs: The circuit is open so that AI can expand or regress in its learning.**
+**Obs0: The circuit is open so that AI can expand or regress in its learning.**

 ---